HackerYou/tpltraining/scratch.md

 **Potential Solution**

 #### Challenge: Decorate The Rom!
 **Objective** Scratch wants to decorate the room for you, but first he wants to find out how old you are!
-Can you make Scratch the cat ask you how old you are, and depending on what you answer - decorate the room differently?
-Decorate one room for kids that are younger than 5, one for kids that are between 5 and 10, and one for kids that are older than 10!
+Can you make Scratch the cat ask you how old you are?
+Depending on what you answer, Scratch will decorate the room differently.
+Make one room for kids that are younger than 5, one for kids that are between 5 and 10, and one for kids that are older than 10.
 Use whatever backdrop and other sprites you like - and have some fun with what happens in the room!

 **Where to guide learners**
 - **Sensing** (blue) - this is where you can get a sprite to ask a question.
 There is also an answer button that creates something called a variable - a place to store information that we can use in whatever way we want later.
 The answer will be equal to whatever the user types into the box when the question is asked!